pipelight/doc.pipelight/guide/pipeline_definition.md

 ### Composition API <Badge type="warning" text="beta" />

 The Composition API is built on top of the Option API.
-It is a group of functions, class and methods that
+It is a group of functions, class and methods that:

-- shorten the pipeline definition
+- shorten the pipeline definition;
-- enable fine-grained modularity
+- enable fine-grained modularity.

+This syntax is the result of [**helpers**](/helpers/overview) adoption.

 Simply import the provided common helper functions.